 How to Calibrate Monitor for Gaming/Photography in Windows 10/11

-You may have noticed colors on your screen not being quite right while watching a movie or editing pictures.
-Some monitors are bright naturally whereas others carry saturated colors.
+You may have noticed colors on your screen not being right while watching a movie or editing pictures.
+Some monitors are naturally bright, whereas others carry saturated colors.
 This helps to set colors to meet a standard and makes everything look much better.
-This article will go through showing you how to calibrate your monitor for better colors in Windows 10/Windows 11, get ready to treat your eyes as they should!
+This article will show you how to calibrate your monitor for better colors in Windows 10/11, get ready to treat your eyes as they should!

-• After this follow steps to set gamma, contrast, brightness, and colors.
+4. After this follow the steps to set gamma, contrast, brightness, and colors.

 This can be done with the help of online tools as well.